davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/john/chapters/john-1/verses/john-1-34/john-1-34.md

 ⬅️: "John 1:33"
 ➡️: "John 1:35"
 cross-reference: "Isaiah 42:1"
+verse of:
-verse of: John 1
+  - John 1
+  - Jesus
 tags:
   - verse of the Bible
-  - Jesus
+  - no Wikipedia article
 ---